Sebastian-Martensson/Sebastian-Martensson.github.io/_posts/portfolio/2021-06-16-Project-Ideas.md

 ---
 This post contains ideas I've had for hobby projects.

-# Harrington and Chen 2006
+### Harrington and Chen 2006
 Recreate the theoretical study of how cartels internalise the probability of being caught. maybe extend it towards how firms believe that others may deviate (Internal stability)

-# Webscraping Spain and Australia petrolprices
+### Webscraping Spain and Australia petrol prices
 There's loads of data out there that can be used for studies.
 Spain and Australia

-# Bai and Perron 2003 but for paneldata
+### Bai and Perron 2003 but for paneldata

-# Use spanish petrol data to test if price leadership in partial cartel follows my own derivation
+### Use spanish petrol data to test if price leadership in partial cartel follows my own derivation
-## In general, try to do 2-dimensional spatial bertrand with uniform and normal distribution of consumer demand
+#### In general, try to do 2-dimensional spatial bertrand with uniform and normal distribution of consumer demand

-# Probability of having >2 ppl meeting in a random, small street
+### Probability of having >2 ppl meeting in a random, small street